Medic testifies that he, not Navy SEAL Eddie Gallagher, was responsible for ISIS fighter's death

 “Is this why you asphyxiated him?”
 Parlatore asked.
 “Yes,” Scott replied.

-In other courtroom testimony that seemed straight out of a Hollywood movie, the Navy prosecutor opposite Parlatore raised his voice at Scott, charging that only now he was offering this testimony because he has immunity and he wants to keep Gallagher out of jail.
-He accused him of never mentioning his role in the death during prosecution interviews that took place ahead of the trial.
+In other courtroom testimony that seemed straight out of a Hollywood movie, the Navy prosecutor opposite Parlatore raised his voice at Scott, charging that only now he was offering this testimony because he had immunity and he wanted to keep Gallagher out of jail.
+He accused Scott of never mentioning his role in the death during prosecution interviews that took place ahead of the trial.

 “You never said that you covered the tube, did you?” asked Lt.
 Brian John, the prosecutor.